emissary-ingress/emissary/docs/topics/using/edgectl/service-preview-install.md

 After applying the above manifest, you can see that there is now an available service to intercept.

 ```
-edgectl intercept available
+$ edgectl intercept available

 Found 1 interceptable deployment(s):
    1. hello in namespace default
 ```

-Take a look at the [Traffic Agent reference](service-preview-reference#traffic-agent) for more information on how to connect your services to Service Preview.
+Take a look at the [Traffic Agent reference](../service-preview-reference#traffic-agent) for more information on how to connect your services to Service Preview.

-Service Preview is now installed in your cluster and ready to intercept traffic sent to the helloworld service!
+Service Preview is now installed in your cluster and ready to intercept traffic sent to the `Hello` service!

 ## Next Steps

 Now that you have Service Preview installed, let's see how you can use it to intercept traffic sent to services in your Kubernetes cluster!

-Take a look at the [Service Preview Quickstart](service-preview-quickstart) to get Service Preview working for the helloworld service we installed!
+Take a look at the [Service Preview Tutorial](../service-preview-tutorial) to get Service Preview working for the `Hello` service we installed!